JuliaReinforcementLearning/ReinforcementLearning.jl/docs/homepage/blog/ospp_mid-term_report_210370741/index.md

     end
 end
 ```
-Multi threaded iteration over a Channel to `put!` into another Channel.
-While the implementation inside `TFRecord.read` is multi threaded in itself.
-Took quite a while for me to understand these nuances.
+Multi threaded iteration over a Channel to `put!` into another Channel while the implementation inside `TFRecord.read` is multi threaded in itself.
+It took quite a while for me to understand these nuances.

 ```julia
 res = Channel{RLTransition}(n_preallocations; taskref=taskref, spawn=true) do ch